Skip to Main Content

 Sing-Song Contest: Winning song judged on “pure corn” or comic value rather than musical merit.
 This has evolved into the class song competition.

-Corn-shuckin’*: Two contestants, one coach and one shucker, from each class and faculty compete to see who can shuck a bushel of corn the fastest.
+Corn-shuckin’*: Teams, made up of a coach and shucker from each class and from the faculty, compete to see who can shuck a bushel of corn the fastest.

 Doughnut Contest*: Doughnuts were suspended from a string and eaten using only the participant’s mouth.

-Apple bobbing*: A traditional class competition that requires the capture of apples from tubs of water without the use of hands.
+Apple bobbing*: A traditional class competition that required the capture of apples from tubs of water without the use of hands.

 Tall Tales: Embellished stories that relate to the class theme and are judged on both originality and humor.